 We discovered that Kody has severe food allergies, and requires special hypoallergenic dog food that is very expensive.
 The food allergies were at the heart of Kody's chronic ear infections.
-Additionally, after being placed in a foster home, we discovered that Kody also has severe separation anxiety, and could not be crated, kenneled, or left alone.
-His anxiety was so severe that he could not go to adoption days either.
+Additionally, after being placed in a foster home, we discovered that Kody also had severe separation anxiety, and could not be crated, kenneled, or left alone.
+His anxiety was so severe that he could not go to adoption day events.

 We were very concerned about the prospects of finding the right home for Kody.
 He already had gone through so much.
-He is a very gentle and good dog, but we are a rescue, not a refuge, and needed to find him a home so that we can continue our work with many other animals in need.
-Kody had been in foster care for over nine months.
+He is a very gentle and good dog, but after nine months in rescue we needed to find him a home.

 Kody interviewed for the position of resident dog and was instantly loved by the staff and residents.
 His need for special dog food is never going to be a problem for the center.
 But better yet, Kody will never, ever have to be alone.
 Kody will be able to visit all of the residents in the whole facility at will, and also have a 24 hour staff to be with him.
 The community is beautiful and next to a large park for walks.
 Kody even has his own couch in the sun room near the director's desk!

 Kody's life and future is guaranteed to be filled with love and attention, and all of his diet and medical needs will be met.
 He is a very good dog that now has the perfect home.
 This is what keeps us going and doing what we do.